shanalikhan/code-settings-sync/README.md

 ## Reset Extension Settings

 > Select **"> Sync : Reset Extension Settings"** in the Command Palette to reset your settings

-## Toggle Auto Download

-Auto Download is **disabled by default**.
-It will sync all the setting by default when the editor starts.
-Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advanced Options > Toggle Auto-Download On Startup"** command to Turn ON / OFF the auto download.

-## Toggle Force Download

-Force Download is **disabled by default**.
-By default, extension won't download the latest settings if you already have the latest downloaded version, but sometimes when you delete some extension locally and don't upload the settings it will still show that you have latest versions by date or time checks, by turning this ON it will always download the cloud settings on startup.

-Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advanced Options > Toggle Force Download"** command to Turn ON / OFF the force download.

-## Toggle Force Upload

-Force Upload is **disabled by default**.
-By default, extension won't upload the settings if the gist has newer or identical content.
-By turning this ON it will always upload without checking for newer settings in the gist.

-Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advanced Options > Toggle Force Upload"** command to Turn ON / OFF the force upload.

-## Toggle Auto-Upload on change

-Auto-upload is **disabled by default**.
-When the settings are changed and saved this feature will automatically start the upload process and save the settings online.

-Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advanced Options > Toggle Auto-Upload on Settings Change"** command to Turn ON / OFF the auto-upload.

-## Toggle Summary

-Summary is **enabled by default** which shows all files and extensions that are added or deleted on a single page.
-You may turn it off in order to make a upload and download process clean and quiet.

-Select Command **"Sync : Advanced Options > Show Summary Page On Upload / Download"** command to Turn ON / OFF the auto download.

 ## Settings